Royal Court Theatre: Antisemitism accusations

 In 1987, Ken Loach's production of Perdition at the Royal Court Theatre was abandoned after protests and commissioned reviews from two historians, Martin Gilbert and David Cesarani.
 Oxford historian Gilbert said the play was "a travesty of the facts" and "deeply antisemitic".
 Loach and the play's author, Jim Allen, denied the accusations and accused the "Zionist lobby" and "the Zionist machine" of stirring up controversy unfairly.

 Caryl Churchill's play Seven Jewish Children played at the theatre in 2009.
 Many Jewish leaders and journalists criticised the play as antisemitic.
 One called it "a libellous and despicable demonisation of Israeli parents and grandparents" and a modern blood libel drawing on old antisemitic myths.
 Michael Billington in The Guardian described the play as "a heartfelt lamentation for the future generations" and contended that the play, though controversial, is not antisemitic.
 Another Guardian writer viewed Seven Jewish Children as historically inaccurate and harshly critical of Jews.
 The Royal Court denied the accusations, saying: "In keeping with its philosophy, the Royal Court Theatre presents a multiplicity of viewpoints."

-In November 2021, the theatre renamed the lead character of the play Rare Earth Mettle by Al Smith from "Hershel Fink" to "Henry Finn" following criticism of perpetuating anti-Semitic stereotypes.
+In November 2021, the theatre renamed the lead character of the play Rare Earth Mettle by Al Smith from "Hershel Fink" to "Henry Finn" following criticism of perpetuating antisemitic stereotypes.
 The theatre also made an apology.